Arcticsx/Fane/README.md

-﻿# fane â€” Local AI Conversational App
+﻿# fane -- Local AI Conversational App

 A CLI and web application for immersive roleplay conversations with AI-powered characters.
 It supports multiple LLM providers (OpenAI, Anthropic Claude, Ollama, and DeepSeek), persistent sessions, and customizable personalities.